MrValentine7777/ATLASPlotterJSON/README.md

   - Copy all sprites as a complete JSON collection
 - **Zoom Viewer**: Magnified view for detailed sprite editing and positioning
 - **Pixel-Perfect Positioning**: Coordinate tracking for precise sprite placement
+- **Undo/Redo Support**: Track all operations with unlimited undo/redo capabilities
+  - Keyboard shortcuts: Ctrl+Z for Undo, Ctrl+Y for Redo
+  - All sprite modifications are tracked and reversible
+  - Command history shows descriptive names of operations

 ## Technical Details
 - Built with .NET 9.0 for Windows
 - Uses WPF (Windows Presentation Foundation) for the user interface
 - Implements MVVM-like architecture with two-way data binding
 - Serializes/deserializes sprite data using System.Text.Json
+- Uses Command Pattern for operation tracking and undo/redo functionality

 ## Application Architecture
 - **MainWindow**: The UI container and main controller